pradeepcep/qwaver/README.md

 You: Here you go!
 See attached chart and data!

-Boss: Thanks!  could you do like 100 more with different time periods and countries?
+Boss: Thanks!  could you do like 100 similar variations with different time periods and countries?

 Your skills as a query artist were definitely needed that first time, but the second time the need comes from that person you're helping not having any experience with queries at all.